tedtalksbits/cleartasks/README.md

 <b>1.
 Customization </b>
 <img src="src/screenshots/ct-gif-custom.gif" alt="Logo" style='object-fit: cover;'>
-<p>You can customize each page to you liking.
+<p>You can customize each page to your liking.
 Choose image and emojie that best fit the tasks on the page</p>
 <hr>

 <b>2.
 Organization</b>